open-o11y/docs/cpp-metrics/README.md

 `shared_ptr<Meter> meter = provider→GetMeter("Test");`

 4. Initialize an exporter and processor.
 In this case, we initialize an OStream Exporter which will print to stdout by default.
 The Processor is an UngroupedProcessor which doesn’t filter or group captured metrics in any way.
-The false parameter indicated that this processor will not be cumulative.
+The false parameter indicates that this processor will send metric deltas rather than metric cumulatives.

 ```
 unique_ptr<MetricsExporter> exporter = unique_ptr<MetricsExporter>(new OStreamMetricsExporter);